Priscakoala: History and naming

-The prefix "prisca" comes from the Latin meaning old, ancient, primeval or primitive.
-It was used to indicate that this genus is one of the oldest and simplest form of the koala.
-The species P. lucyturnbullae was named for Lucy Turnbull a businesswoman, wife of former Prime Minister Malcolm Turnbull, and supporter of the research that discovered the genus.
+In 2012, Karen Black and colleagues described Priscakoala lucyturnbullae as a new genus and species of koala based on these fossil remains.
+The prefix "prisca" comes from the Latin word for 'old, ancient, primeval or primitive'.
+It was used to indicate that this genus is one of the oldest and simplest form of koala.
+The specific epithet, lucyturnbullae, honours Lucy Turnbull, a businesswoman, wife of former Prime Minister Malcolm Turnbull, and supporter of the research that discovered the genus.